aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/importing-and-exporting-project-data-to-primavera-format/_index.md

 {{% alert color="primary" %}}

 Primavera’s Proprietary Exchange Format (XER), by Primavera Systems, Inc., is primarily associated with Primavera Project Management.
-Aspose.Tasks provides the capability to export Microsoft Project Data to Primavera XER and XML formats.
+Aspose.Tasks for Java provides the capability to export Microsoft Project Data to Primavera XER and XML formats.
 This article shows how to export project data to both these formats.

 {{% /alert %}}